vesoft-inc/nebula/src/tools/importer/README.md

 sourceID, destinationID, [ranking], prop_name_1, prop_name_2, ...
 ```

 > The "ranking" column is optional.
-It works with "--ranking" optional, which will be described below.
+It works with "--ranking" option, which will be described below.

 ### Import Data